zhiwenh/delib/README.md

 <a name="Ethereum+contracts+addresses+get"></a>
 #### delib.eth.contracts.addresses.get(name, index)
-Get a deployed contract address based on index.
-If no index parameter is given it will return the latest address.
+Retrieves the addresses file of a contract and gets a deployed contract address based on index.
+If no index parameter is given it will return the latest address, which is at the bottom of the addresses file.

 **Returns**: <code>string</code> - The contract address.